robyBorelli/nearest-neighbours-package/README.md

  - `silent`: the program doesn't print the points read from the input file.

- With the option `-sorted` the neighbors are sorted by increasing distances for each point.
+ With the option `-sort` the neighbors are sorted by increasing distances for each point.
  With the option `-entropy` the program prints the entropy in the specified space with periodic conditions.
 If `-entropy` is specified in a executable that doesn't support this kind of spaces, an exception will be raised.